Eleven FAQs on advertising strategy.

 Keep your message simple.
 Stress the benefits, not the features, of your offer.
 Try to build in a unique selling proposition and make a claim your competitors cannot match.

-4. How much do I need to spend on advertising?
+5. How much should a business spend on advertising?

 Consider how much you normally spend on marketing, and how effective it is in relation to your business objectives.
 Assess what your competitors are doing - if they are advertising heavily, you might need to do the same to ensure your message is heard.